-As was mentioned in Part I, the history of Finite Element Analysis is deeply intertwined with the evolution of computing.
-It seems only fitting that the FEA software used to design the world's most cutting-edge products should have the most cutting edged computational techniques at its disposal.
+As we mentioned in Part I, the history of Finite Element Analysis is deeply intertwined with the evolution of computing.
+It seems only fitting that the FEA software used to design the world's most cutting-edge products should have the most cutting-edge computational techniques at its disposal.
 From the early punch days of the 60's through the 2000's, FEA companies have found unique ways to take advantage of the ever-changing computer landscape.